-The Tech Challenge This lesson can be used to prepare students for the 2022 Tech Challenge: Kinetic Commotion, presented by Amazon.
+The Tech Challenge

+This lesson can be used to prepare students for the 2023 Tech Challenge: Survive the Storm!, presented by Amazon.

 In-Person Adaptation

 - Create teams of 3-4 students for the activity. - Sort paper and tape for each team. - Set aside additional paper and pencils, as they will be introduced halfway through the activity. - Create your own model of the paper table that you will share with students during the iteration.
 Make sure it is hidden so that students cannot see it until that portion of the lesson. - Leave space around it for learners to view. - Make sure the paper table is stable enough to move if needed.